rakoort99/round_type_effect/README.md

 The process is divided across seven scripts.
 With few exceptions, intermediate outputs that might be of interest for other tasks are saved as Excel sheets for ease of use.

 #### Dependencies
-All code run on Python 3.11 with packages dependencies:
+All code run on Python 3.11 with the following package dependencies:
 - pandas
 - numpy
 - pyro